ocornoc/lbry-comments/README.md

-# AI CRYPTO BLOCKCHAIN WHITEPAPER
+# Comment System for the LBRY Network